k-sheridan/ekf_vio/README.md

 This algorithm is intended to be used with a downward facing, **high framerate (>30fps)**, **high horizontal field of view (>90 degrees)**, **global shutter** camera, but it should still work with most other configurations.
 It is important that the camera is facing a textured well lit planar surface when initializing.

 An IMU is not required, but an IMU is highly reccomended.
-The IMU is used to predict how the camera traveled between frames.
+The IMU is used during the prediction step to help predict how the camera has rotated between frames.
 In the future I would like to use the IMU to estimate the metric scale of our initial motion so invio can be initialized from any situation if a velocity estimate is initially given to it.

 ## Performance
 from initial tests the algorithm works well when estimating feature depths and motion.
 Fast rotations currently cause a tracking loss from both lack of depth estimates and "slipping" of feature tracking.
 The feature slipping should be fixed by integrating linear and angular velocity measurements/estimates into the KLT feature tracker.